London election 2012: Siobhan Benita's 'massive result'

 "People liked the fact I put youth at the heart of the campaign and education and talked with young people in a positive way.

 "I was the only person who spent a lot of my campaign conversing with young people.
-I had lots of support from parents saying how much they'd appreciated that."'Lots of passion'
+I had lots of support from parents saying how much they'd appreciated that."

 She added that more discussion of policies, rather than personalities, during the campaign would have boosted voter turnout.